worldmaking/digm5010/index.md

 ## Annotated Bibliography

-- From your reading list, select at least 8 item to study in more careful detail as you create an **Annotated Bibliography**.
+- From your reading list, select 8-12 items to study in more careful detail as you create an **Annotated Bibliography**.
   - Use skimming/speed reading and organization to identify those that are most interesting or most worthy of more detailed review; and which would constitute an adquate treatment of the topic.
   - Aim for diversity.
 Avoid using the same authors for the majority of the selection.
 Include distinct and opposing viewpoints if possible.
   - Use primary sources where possible (in particular avoid blog posts, news articles, etc.), unless the secondary source adds a significant new idea (in which case you may want to cite both).